ALTRINCHAM (2) 2 HINCKLEY UNITED (1) 2

 Mark Lynch survived another strong penalty appeal from Gray as the half-hour passed, but then Jack Redshaw, watched by his new bosses, Morecambe's management duo of Jim Bentley and Ken McKenna, enjoyed a purple patch during which he could have had a hat-trick.
 In the space of three minutes he found himself three times in one on ones against the keeper, in two of the cases having done really well to engineer the situation himself.
 But it was third time lucky when he finally converted one of the opportunities to give Alty the lead after 41 minutes.

 It looked set up for Alty to go on and win the game comfortably in the second half but, after a scrappy opening period in which both sides produced numerous unforced errors, Altrincham conceded another penalty.
 A long punt upfield was headed back by Broomes towards his keeper, but towards the Hinckley right of the goal.
-Collister came out, Gray went down, and a spot kick resulted.
+Collister came out, Newton went down, and a spot kick resulted.
 Again, Belcher blasted the ball home to make it 2-2 (69 mins).

 Belatedly, Alty applied some pressure but, when Miles went down in the box, only to be shown a yellow card for alleged simulation, it became clear it was not going to be Alty's night.
 Making his full debut, in central midfield, John Miles was a deserved man of the match and that, plus Damian Reeves's 34th goal of the season, were the two major positives from the match for the hosts.